bingomanatee/mirror/README.md

 * call `myMirror.update({foo: 3})`; // will internally use immer to update your value, leaving other ones unchanged.
 * call set(s) as in `myMirror.$do.setFoo(3)` // generally easier unless you need to validate a set of changes in parallel

+#### Disabling Immer

+There are use cases for removing the immer integration; You are storing DOM or other complex objects in Mirrors, or instances from libraries that are not easily Immerable.

+To disable Immer serialization, pass "mutable" as an option.
+Note, parent Mirrors will serialize all their children, but child mirrors can be Immered even if their parent is mutable.

 ## And lastly -- what is with all the dollar signs?

 As Mirrors extend BehaviorSubjects, in order to minimize the possibility